dogmaticcentral/progesterone/README.md

 ## What's with this TAD business

-With 2 meters of DNA packed in the nucleus of 6 micrometres in diameter, we expect of course, that it is packed in there in a quite complex way.
+With 2 meters of DNA squished  in the nucleus with 6 micrometres in diameter, we expect of course, that the packing is quite complex.
 What we know nowadays, in addition, is that the packing is not random.
 Rather, the genetic material is organized into domains, [TADs](https://en.wikipedia.org/wiki/Topologically_associating_domain), that stay localized in space, even as they  keep rearranging internally, and switching their positions within the nucleus, reviewed in